renisac/O365-Management-and-Log-Scripts/scripts/O365_Get_Message_Trace/README.md

 Run script and enter O365 admin creds.
 This PowerShell script uses Inbound/Outbound mail actions to pull e-mail flow meta data and outputs a csv file to the Desktop.

 ### Data sensitivity
-Meta data on email.
+E-mail Meta Data:
--To
+- To
--From
+- From
--Subject
+- Subject
--IP Addresses
+- IP Addresses

 ### Local environment requirements
 None